prabhakaranthangavel/JS-Day-6-Functions---Task/README.md

 # JS-Day-6-Functions-Task
 It contains Functions and Function Types with Examples

-👀👀 Dear Team Kindly see the console for Results👀👀
+👀👀 Dear Team Kindly see the console for Results 👀👀

+Function Tasks Added
+👀👀 Kindly see the console for Results 👀👀